Skip to main contentSkip to content

 The Hidden Cost of Inaction

 Special Assessment Shock: A $2 million repair project in a 100-unit building means $20,000 per unit immediately.
-For many residents—particularly seniors on fixed incomes—this represents an impossible financial demand.

 Property Value Destruction: Buildings with identified structural issues and pending massive assessments become unsaleable, creating a downward spiral that hurts everyone.